 Human beings innately avoid pain and seek pleasure.
 Corporations exploit this by constantly pushing modern life temptations down your throat.
 It takes discipline to say no to high-calorie food, TV, entertainment, porn, video games, and music, alcohol, etc. all of which promise instant gratification.

-4. Strive to Rank Higher In The Social Hierarchy
+4. Elevate Your Status To Rank Higher In The Social Hierarchy

 This type of advice does more harm than good, especially to men, because men aren’t inherently as valuable as women for the reason that sperm is cheap and eggs are expensive.